Liquidation · Strategy

 Volume per SKURecommended ChannelRationale

-50+ unitsDTC (if Grade A/B) or B2BVolume justifies listing costs
+50+ unitsDTC (if Grade A/B) or B2BVolume justifies listing/channel costs

 Filter 3: What Is the Time-to-Cash Requirement?

-Capital is not free.
-If your monthly holding cost is 3% of inventory value, a $280 device held for 60 days costs an additional $16.80.
+The math is straightforward.
+If your monthly holding cost is 3% of inventory value (a reasonable estimate including depreciation), a $280 device held for 60 days costs an additional $16.80 in carrying charges.
 The true net is $263.20.
-A B2B price of $220 with immediate cash begins to look competitive.
+The B2B price of $220 with immediate cash begins to look much more competitive.

 Consider a lot of 1,000 mixed iPhones acquired from a carrier trade-in program: